Di

 D

-When film students are given a tour of the Panavision facility, they are shown the chariot race [...]
+When film students are given a tour of the Panavision facility, they are shown the chariot race from [...]

 D